dmbarbour/wikilon/docs/ImmutableAwelon.md

 That's the idea.

 Whether it's a "good" idea is a separate question.
-The main advantage is that we simplify the sharing of code in a "global" codebase, and we simplify caching because programs and their meanings are deeply immutable.
-Yet, if we envision use-cases like a Wiki, then support for spreadsheet-like characteristics isn't necessarily bad.
-Awelon's support for embedded dictionaries (together with *localization*) can provide similar benefits for sharing.
-If we explicitly model a (codebase,compiler) pair in the immutable language, we also get similar properties where changes to the codebase can require significant recomputation.

-One point to consider is how to represent embedded data.
-It's feasible to use a `succ` and `zero` interfaces to construct natural value types within the local namespace of a module.
-Otherwise, we could try to add built-in definitions for common data.
+The advantage is that we simplify the sharing of code in a global codebase, and we simplify caching because the evaluation, type, etc. may be associated directly with the secure hash.
+The disadvantage is that maintaining and distributing data becomes relatively difficult.
+The codebase is no longer the "living sea of data" I desire for Awelon [application models](ApplicationModel.md).
+The spreadsheet-like characteristic of Awelon dictionaries is convenient for many of Awelon's use cases.

+Further, it's unclear how to support convenient embedding of data if we must use huge secure hashes for data constructors.
+I suppose we could [add first-class modules to Awelon](AwelonFML.md) with local symbols to serve the same role, in which case we have first-class dictionary values.